Cuba

 -

-WFP prioritizes support to agricultural value chains (from production in the field to final consumption), especially for vegetables and grains, by reducing post-harvest losses, and growing farmers' incomes to ensure a stable food supply for nutrition-sensitive social safety nets.
-We provide training, technical assistance and equipment to smallholder farmers with a focus on reducing vulnerability, increasing crop yields and improving crop quality.
+WFP prioritizes support for agricultural value chains (from seed and field production to final consumption) for nutritious crops.
+We increase farmers' productivity and incomes and reduce post-harvest losses, to ensure a stable and diverse food supply for social protection networks – with a nutritional focus.
+We provide training, technical assistance and equipment to smallholder farmers and other food system actors, with a focus on reducing the vulnerability of food production to extreme events and climate change.
+This helps to increase crop yields and improve crop quality.

 -